 The types of debtors you'll encounter in life, simplified.

 Mr Men is a series of children’s books created by Roger Hargreaves.
 We grew up reading Mr Men books so we have used the characters from Mr Men books to make our analysis of the debtor archetypes more memorable.
 Here, the B2B debtors that we have identified through research include:

 One day Mr Muddle went fishing with a fisherman named George, and did the wrong things and didn’t catch any fish.
 In this instance, this debtor is chronically insolvent and there will be an appointment of an insolvency practitioner.
 Usually there are prior indicators of insolvency before this appointment.

 2. Mr Forgetful (Incomplete evidence to support claim)

 Mr Forgetful has a short memory and forgets to pass on a message to a farmer about sheep loose in the lane.
 This is where our Client has incomplete evidence to support the claim.
 Therefore, it is difficult for our Client to properly demonstrate the claim to the other Debtor or the Debtor’s representatives.

 Mr Nonsense lives in Nonsenseland, in a boat on top of a tree.
 This Debtor has engaged in phoenix activity and because of this something just doesn’t add up.
 Furthermore, there is evidence the Debtor is avoiding service or has continued trading through a different entity to the detriment of creditors.

 4. Mr Fussy (Genuine dispute to claim)

 Mr Fussy keeps his hair combed, his moustache trimmed, his shoelaces tied and his house very neat.
-This Debtor has a genuine dispute to the claim and there is evidence that supports the contention that the quality or quantity of the goods or services did not meet specifications and therefore the price claimed may need to be adjusted.
+Here, this Debtor has a genuine dispute to the claim besides evidence that supports the contention that the quality or quantity of the goods or services did not meet specifications.
+Thus, the price claimed may need to be adjusted.